 When your child has a serious or chronic illness, it's hard to think beyond the next treatment.
 While health is the first priority, education also is important.
+School is part of every child’s normal day, and even the most reluctant learner would prefer to be healthy and in school rather than in the hospital.
 You'll want to help your child stay on top of schoolwork as much as possible and plan for when he or she can return to school.

 With a little planning and a lot of communication, you can help your child balance treatment and academics.